Fraud

 October 4, 2017

-If your personal or commercial property was damaged by Hurricane Harvey, use the following tips to prevent delays to your first-party insurance claims.
+If your personal or commercial property was damaged by Hurricane Harvey, use the following tips to prevent delays in your first-party insurance claims.
 If you’re working with an insurance company in Harvey’s aftermath, recognize that insurance adjusters are on high alert for insurance fraud claims.
 Plan to support your first-party insurance claim with independent assessments […]

 Ponzi Schemes and Texas Fraud Laws